ZihanZhang001/coursemgt-4.0/README.md

 This project's API is standard RESTful, it includes: GET, PUT, POST and DELETE.

 ## API endpoints.
- . . . . .
-List the API's endpoints and state the purpose of each . . . .

- e.g.

  + GET /courses - Get all courses.
  + GET /courses/:id - Get one course by id.